IAMconsortium/iamc/README.md

 ## Purpose and Functionality

 The iamc R package is a collection of R tools provided by the Integrated Assessment Modeling Consortium (IAMC) for data analysis and diagnostics.
 It can be used to make sure that a data set is in line with rules set by a given project.
 This rules can be for instance a given naming convention or unit conventions for variables, but also qualitative measures such as that certain variables lie between certain bounds.
-Besides that the data can be compared to given validation data.
+Besides that the data can be compared to given reference data for validation purposes.

 ## Installation